 Those who have read the pre-Pacelli texts for Palm Sunday will have noticed that olive branches feature just as much as palm branches.
 This is hardly surprising.
-The Lord rode in from 'Mount Olivet'; in the Greek to oros ton elaion (S Augustine proposed translating this as 'the Mount of Chrism').
+The Lord rode in from 'Mount Olivet'; in the Greek to oros ton elaion (S Augustine cheekily proposed translating this as 'the Mount of Chrism').
 So when we are told that the crowd cut (ekopton) branches from the trees, we might well conclude that olive branches are largely meant.

 These texts allude to the Olive sprig which Noe (Noah) received from his enterprising dove; and explain to us that "surculi olivarum spiritualem unctionem advenisse quodammodo clamant" -- the twigs cry out that a spritual anointing has arrived.

-Indeed it has.
+Indeed it has arrived.

-Traditionally, the Oil of Chrism has been seen as so sacred that S Cyril of Jerusalem (whom Gregory Dix once described as 'very extreme') regarded its consecration as being parallel with the transsubstantiation of the Eucharistic Elements, with the result that it 'became' (ginomenon) the charisma of Christ and 'effective of His Godhead' (tes autou theotetos energetikon).
-(When this Catechesis was incorporated into the Liturgia Horarum, that paragraph was eliminated!!)
+Traditionally, the Oil of Chrism has been seen as so sacred that S Cyril of Jerusalem (whom Gregory Dix once described as a 'very extreme' churchman) regarded its consecration as being analogous to the transsubstantiation of the Eucharistic Elements, with the result, in his view, that it 'became' (ginomenon) the charisma of Christ and 'effective of His Godhead' (tes autou theotetos energetikon).
+(When this Catechesis was incorporated into the post-Conciliar Liturgia Horarum, that exotic paragraph was eliminated!!)